Push/Pull logoPush/Pull

 What are Hevy free tier limitations?

-Based on Hevy help documentation checked on Apr 11, 2026, the free version is limited to 4 routines, 7 custom exercises, and 3 months of data history.
+Based on Hevy help documentation re-checked on May 15, 2026, the free version is limited to 4 routines, 7 custom exercises, and 3 months of data history.
 Hevy Pro removes those limits and adds premium tools like Trainer and the warm-up calculator.

 How many routines does Hevy free version allow?